From Competition to Collaboration: Designing Sustainable Mechanisms Between LLMs and Online Forums: Statistical Analysis

 \subsection{Full Collaboration}

 We begin with the full collaboration scenario, considering all heuristics described in Subsection~\ref{subsec:heuristic}.
 Table~\ref{appendix:tab:full_coop_perp} reports the utility of Player~G, measured by perplexity.
 The results show that all heuristics consistently outperform the random baseline with a high level of statistical significance.
-Moreover, the \textbf{GreedyNP} heuristic achieves the best overall performance for Player~G. However, its advantage over \textbf{MPP} is not statistically significant, with p-values ranging from 0.01 to 0.023 across the different LLMs, exceeding our significance threshold of 0.01.
+Moreover, the \textbf{GreedyNP} heuristic achieves the best overall performance for Player~G.

 Table~\ref{appendix:tab:llm-views-comparison} analyzes Player~F's utility, measured by normalized view counts.
-Here as well, all baselines significantly outperform the random strategy, and no statistically significant differences are observed among the baselines.
+Here as well, all baselines significantly outperform the random strategy, while \textbf{MPP} achieves the best results for Player~F.

-The absence of a clearly dominant baseline motivates our decision to compute the EURR using the \emph{worst-case} performance across all full-collaboration baselines.
-As we note in Subsection~\ref{subsec:estimating urr}, this worst-case approach ensures that we \emph{under-estimate} the EURRs, thereby making our results conservative, robust, and resilient to the choice of baseline.